Jwakers/overload/README.md

 A Next.js and Convex-powered application to help track gym sets and manage progressive overload.

+// TODO next

+- Tackle some bugs
+- Set up a landing page and app.etc subdomain for all app functionality (including sign in redirects)
+- Populate data proper from my records

 ## 🏋️‍♂️ Development Todo List

 ### Bugs